 As well as doing a physical activity you enjoy, pursue any interest you can to maintain your sense of identity and keep your spirits up, even if it's only 10-15 minutes.
-Don't feel guilty and try to arrange extra support to help you do this if you need to - see pages 13-14 and page 17.
+Don't feel guilty and try to arrange extra support to help you do this if you need to - see pages 12-13 and page 16.

-Jennie's story
+Chris' story